scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scyllaclusters.rst

    * - :ref:`podMetadata<api-scylla.scylladb.com-scyllaclusters-v1-.spec.podMetadata>`
      - object
      - podMetadata controls shared metadata for all pods created based on this spec.
+   * - :ref:`readinessGates<api-scylla.scylladb.com-scyllaclusters-v1-.spec.readinessGates[]>`
+     - array (object)
+     - readinessGates specifies custom readiness gates that will be evaluated for every ScyllaDB Pod readiness.
+It's projected into every ScyllaDB Pod as its readinessGate.
+Refer to upstream documentation to learn more about readiness gates.
    * - :ref:`repairs<api-scylla.scylladb.com-scyllaclusters-v1-.spec.repairs[]>`
      - array (object)
      - repairs specify repair tasks in Scylla Manager.
 When Scylla Manager is not installed, these will be ignored.